 \section{Introduction}

 The exponential growth in streaming applications, demanding high data rates and low latency, has pushed wireless connectivity beyond traditional point-to-point schemes toward multi-hop networks, where intermediate nodes cooperate and share the common medium.
 However, as these networks evolve, ensuring efficient use of power consumption and spectrum utilization while maintaining high goodput and low delay is essential.
 The difficulty increases when the wireless channel is noisy, dynamic, and unknown.
 These conditions are all common to both modern and future terrestrial and non-terrestrial networks, such as Unmanned Aerial Vehicles (UAV) networks \cite{ yanmaz2018drone}, Mobile Ad-Hoc Networks (MANETs) \cite{kumar2012overview} and Wireless Sensor Networks (WSN) \cite{radi2012multipath}.

-Network Coding (NC) \cite{ahlswede2000network, li2003linear}, particularly Random Linear Network Coding (RLNC) \cite{ho2006random}, has demonstrated the ability to achieve the min-cut max-flow capacity in multi-hop networks.
+Network Coding (NC) \cite{ahlswede2000network, li2003linear}, particularly Random Linear Network Coding (RLNC) \cite{ho2006random,dong2024throughput}, has demonstrated the ability to achieve the min-cut max-flow capacity in multi-hop networks.
 RLNC was combined with Automatic Repeat Request (ARQ) protocols under the packet erasure channel, using the concept of recoding and a sliding-window approach to network coding \cite{4595268, 5061931, 5688180}.
 However, these solutions struggle to meet the ultra-low delay requirements due to their large blocklength regime.
 Alternative approaches like rateless \cite{luby2002lt,shokrollahi2006raptor} and stemming codes for point-to-point communications \cite{joshi2012playback,cloud2015coded,gabriel2018multipath,9775949,7249034,8638958} have been proposed to address delay concerns.
 TCP-based congestion control was studied in\cite{cloud2013network, 6883489}.
 However, these solutions remain sensitive to channel variations as they lack adaptation mechanisms \cite{8767270,7117455,9834704,9174225,8835153,10064107}.
-Adaptive and Causal RLNC (AC-RLNC) recently proposed in \cite{cohen2020adaptive, cohen2020adaptiveMH}, employs an adaptive-size sliding window on coded packets based on channel state estimation.
-AC-RLNC utilizes two key mechanisms: an a-priori Forward Error Correction (FEC) mechanism that compensates for expected erasures, and an a-posteriori feedback-based FEC mechanism that handles lost packets \cite{cohen2020adaptive,cohen2021bringing,cohen2022broadcast,dias2023sliding}.
-By leveraging per-packet acknowledgments, AC-RLNC is more suitable for Ultra-Reliable Low Latency Communications (URLLC) \cite{ali2021urllc}.